BrockDSL/Jupyter_Notebooks_Tutorial/README.md

 Notebooks are made up of two main types of cells: Code and Markdown.

 Code cells are where you type your code and run it.
 By default new cells that you make using the "+" button will be code cells.
-Once you have typed some code into a code cell you can run that code either by clicking the "Run" button at the top of the screen while that cell is selected or by pressing CTRL+ENTER on the keyboard
+The programming language recognized by code cells is the language you chose when creting the new notebook.
+Once you have typed some code into a code cell you can run that code either by clicking the "Run" button at the top of the screen while that cell is selected or by pressing CTRL+ENTER on the keyboard.

 [dsllogo]: dsl_logo.png